mnadeem/xss-remediation/README.md

 # xss-remediation

-Refefr the blog for more detail
+Refer the blog for more detail

 https://reachmnadeem.wordpress.com/2019/04/20/cross-site-scripting-xss-attack-remediation/